Commonwealth Games: Doncaster's Beth Dobbin wins bronze amid England heartbreak

 After the disqualification of England, Canada were awarded gold with Jamaica taking silver.

-Dobbin’s medal came a day after she finished last in her main event, the 200m final.
+Dobbin’s medal came a day after she finished eighth in her main event, the 200m final.